Methylprednisolone

 Disease/Condition Glossary

 Inflammation: It is a response generated by damage to living tissues.
 This response is a defence mechanism to protect the body from injury, infection, or disease.
 The symptoms of inflammation include redness, pain, swelling, heat, or loss of function.
-Inflammation can be caused due to certain medications, acute and chronic conditions, exposure to foreign materials or irritants your body can’t eliminate easily.
+Inflammation can be caused by certain medications, acute and chronic conditions, exposure to foreign materials or irritants your body can’t eliminate easily.

 FAQs